Tamgros/app-sec-checks/README.md

 - risks - security theater.
 Wastes time and doesn't actually increase secruity
 - Who reviews authentically?
   - v0 - self review with informal signoff
   - v1 - some sort of DAO vote?
 POA?
+Just need some display of certification, would be great if it's communal.

 TODO
 - external "approvals"